Execution Architecture¶

 flowchart TB

-ProcessOwner["process owner worker"]
+ProcessOwner["process owner host executor"]

 SharedMemory["shared process memory<br/>WebAssembly.Memory / SharedArrayBuffer-backed state"]